Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: Introduction

-Contrary to the standard procedure, there are cases where $e^{i \gamma}$ should be considered as an extra degree-of-freedom \cite{koizumi2022}.
-Actually, the condition $[p_r, p_s]=0$ in Eq.~(\ref{pr2}) requires the following condition

-and this condition can be violated at some points giving rise to toological defects.
-In such cases, $\gamma$ is expressed as a nontrivil Berry connection from many-body wave functions given by
+It can be violated at points where the amplitude of $\psi(q_1, \cdots, q_n)$ is zero, and topological defects may exist there.
+In such cases, $\gamma$ is expressed as a nontrivial Berry connection from many-body wave functions given by